debezium/debezium.github.io/CONTRIBUTING.md

 (This last command is a bit strange, but it basically is pushing an empty branch (the space before the `:` character) to the named branch.
 Pushing an empty branch is the same thing as removing it.)

+### Site characteristics

+When you build the site, the Awestruct tools will generate all of the static files for the site and place them into a local `_site` directory.
+These are the only files that will appear on the public website.

+We want the site to have nice URLs, so Awestruct has an _indexer_ that will transform each file into a folder with the same root name as the file and placing the content into an `index.hmtl` inside that folder.
+For example, the content from the `/community.html.haml` source file is placed into the `_site/community/index.html` file, which can be viewed on the website with the URL `http://debezium.io/community`.

+### Common changes

+Some changes to the website are fairly common, so they're described here.

+#### Add a blog post

+Anyone can write a blog post that is related to Debezium.
+Simply add a new AsciiDoc file to the `blog` directory, including the date in the filename using the same format as the other files (e.g., "2016-03-18-title-of-blog-post.adoc").
+The file should also contain a header like the following:

+    = Title Of Blog Post
+    rhauch
+    :awestruct-tags: [ mysql, sql ]
+    :awestruct-layout: blog-post

+The second line is the key to an entry in the `_config/authors.yml` file, so the first time be sure to add an entry for yourself (avatar images go in the `images` directory).
+Specify the appropriate lowercase tags, surrounding multi-word tags with double quotes.
+The `:awestruct-layout` line should remain the same.

+Then, rebuild the site and make sure your post is formatted correctly and appears in the [blog](http://debezium.io/blog/).

+#### Releasing software

+When a release is made, write a blog post and update the `_config/releases.yml` file.
+The site will use that file to automatically generate the information for the releases.

+#### Edit documentation

+All of the source files for the site's [docs](http://debezium.io/docs/) are in the `docs` directory, which is structured identically to the URLs of the site (although the source files are _indexified_ as described above).
+Most of the time you will simply edit one of the existing files.
+If you want to add a new file, however, be sure that it is referenced in the [docs](http://debezium.io/docs/) table of contents defined in the `_partials/leftcol-doc.html.haml` file.

+#### Update the front page

+The site's main page is located in the `/index.html.haml` file.

 ### Summary